Aurorum-Studio/flarum-better-iframe/README.md

     php flarum cache:clear

 ## How to use:
-This extension allows most iframe elements to use in Flarum, you can use any of the following formats in your flarum post to use iframe.
+This extension allows some iframe attributes to use in Flarum, you can use any of the following formats in your flarum post to use iframe.

-           [iframe='URL']
-           [iframe='URL' width='INT1']',
-           [iframe='URL' width='INT1' height='INT2'',
-           [iframe='URL' width='INT1' height='INT2' frameborder='INT3']',
-           [iframe='URL' width='INT1' height='INT2' frameborder='INT3' marginwidth='INT4']',
-           [iframe='URL' width='INT1' height='INT2' frameborder='INT3' marginwidth='INT4' marginheight='INT5']',
-           [iframe='URL' width='INT1' height='INT2' frameborder='INT3' marginwidth='INT4' marginheight='INT5' scrolling='TEXT2']',
-           [iframe='URL' width='INT1' height='INT2' frameborder='INT3' marginwidth='INT4' marginheight='INT5' scrolling='TEXT2' allowtransparency='TEXT1']',
-           // The attributes use the same name they are in iframe, if you are not familiar with iframe, please read the following readme file.
-           // For the 'URL', please add 'https://' protocol name before the url, for 'INT', please enter integer, and for 'TEXT', please enter 'true', or 'false'
-           // Some websites may forbid you from embed their webpage, it would show an error info within the iframe window.
-Some http, or openssl websites may be forbidded by the browser.

 ## About iframe:
 Please read this document: https://www.w3schools.com/tags/tag_iframe.asp